 Facts: The French Open is one of four Grand Slam tennis tournaments.
 The others are the Australian Open, Wimbledon and the U.S. Open.
 The French Open is the only Grand Slam tournament played on a clay court.

-Rafael Nadal of Spain wins his eighth title and Serena Williams of the United States wins her second title.
+2014 Results: Rafael Nadal of Spain wins his ninth title and Maria Sharapova of Russia wins her second title.

-Rafael Nadal holds the record for the most men's singles wins with eight.
-Bjorn Borg has six.
+Other Facts: Rafael Nadal holds the record for the most men's singles wins with nine.